bbiswal333/bridge/README.md

 * to get started, just copy our "test app" and adjust it
 * a recording on how to develop apps can be found [here](https://sap.emea.pgiconnect.com/p3ik7dpuqve/)

-Further information can be found on our [wiki](https://github.wdf.sap.corp/bridge/bridge/wiki).
+Further information can be found on our [wiki page](https://github.wdf.sap.corp/bridge/bridge/wiki).